 Speaking to The Sun about how his will be involved for the first five episodes, Tonioli said: “I won’t be part of the main show giving scores as I’m not in the studio.
 That would be unfair and also it’s a bit naff, as I wouldn’t be able to see the overall picture of the dances.
 You have to be there to do that.
 So they are sending me a link featuring all the dances which I’ll watch and then give my tips and opinions that will be shown in the results show later on.
 I’ll leave the scores for the three other judges.
 They know what they’re doing.”

-While fans are still waiting to hear which celebs will be trying their luck on the dance floor this year, news about the pro dancers has already been annoucned.
-AJ Pritchard and Kevin Clifton are two notable names that won’t be returning.
+Pro dancers AJ Pritchard and Kevin Clifton are two notable names that also won’t be returning to Strictly this season.
 However, you’ll be able to watch Aljaž Škorjanec, Amy Dowden, Anton Du Beke, Dianne Buswell, Giovanni Pernice, Gorka Marquez, Graziano Di Prima, Janette Manrara, Johannes Radebe, Karen Hauer, Katya Jones, Luba Mushtuk, Nadiya Bychkova, Nancy Xu, Neil Jones, and Oti Mabuse in action.